vancong2305/memorize-english-vocabulary/README.md

 - `WordService.java`

 Each file will be initialized with the basic structure and boilerplate code, saving you time and ensuring consistency across your project.

-### Batch File Structure

-The `create.bat` file uses the provided parameter to create Java files with the specified name, following a predefined template.
-This ensures that all necessary files for a new component are created and ready for implementation.